 Don’t Miss: Thrilling and romantic Gondola ride in the Grand Canals makes it one of the must-visit places to visit in Venice for a honeymoon.
 Also, enjoy the view of the Venetian Gothic and Early Renaissance facades of the palaces that come off the sides.

 Europe Holiday Packages On TravelTriangle

 Explore the most beautiful places to visit in Europe, from Paris to the Venice canals and from the Greek islands to the Swiss Alps.
 Book customized packages by expert agents on TravelTriangle.
 Inclusive of airport transfers, cab, resort, sightseeing, and meals.
 Best holiday experience Guaranteed.
 Book Now

 2. Rialto Bridge

-Rialto Bridge is one of the famous landmarks of Venice- built over Grand Canal in 1588.
-Besides linking two crowded streets of the city, the bridge is regarded as one of the most important tourist places to visit in Venice.
+Rialto Bridge is one of the famous landmarks of Venice- built over the Grand Canal in 1588.
+Besides linking two crowded streets of the city, the bridge is regarded as one of the best places to visit in Venice, Italy.
 It is an important crossing point of the Canal.